Feature

 But Smithers is just the starting point.
 Every agent you create gets its own personality:

-Warm, patient, encouraging.
-Great for onboarding agents, HR assistants, and any agent that works with non-technical teams.
+Warm, encouraging, reflective.
+Asks good questions.
+Great for HR assistants and any agent that works with non-technical teams.

-Write your own SOUL.md from scratch.
+Write your own personality in Markdown.
 Define tone, vocabulary, boundaries, quirks — whatever makes the agent feel right for your team.

 An agent without context is just a general-purpose chatbot.
 An agent with your company's documentation becomes genuinely useful.